phpMussel/phpMussel/readme.EN.txt

       the manner intended.
       0 - After scanning, leave the file alone [Default], 1 - After scanning, if not clean, delete immediately.
+    "lang"
+    - Specify the default language for phpMussel.
  "signatures" (Category)
  - Configuration for signatures.
    %%%_clamav = ClamAV signatures (both mains and daily).